News

 BMD at Living Data 2025: Addressing the future of high-throughput biodiversity monitoring

 The Living Data Conference will take place from 21–24 October 2025 in Bogotá, Colombia, bringing together biodiversity networks, researchers, and practitioners worldwide to advance standards, promote interoperability, and measure progress towards conserving and restoring biodiversity.
 The programme of the event will focus on three main themes: building data-sharing standards, linking diverse information sources, and assessing global conservation progress.
-BMD will contribute to four sessions:
+BMD will contribute to five sessions:

 “Disentis Roadmap: A Decadal Roadmap for Liberating Global Biodiversity Knowledge from Literature” (Session ID 6802499) will take place on 22 October from 2:00 PM.
 This session will focus on strategies for unlocking biodiversity knowledge from literature, including connected knowledge bases and automated semantic workflows, and participants will be able to demonstrate how their work contributes to the roadmap’s vision.